No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 I really don't.

-And I I get that impression sometimes.
+And I get that impression sometimes.

-I don't feel that I really don't, and I and I never felt that, and you know, people always tackle me on the murder in Belize or the accusation of murder in Belize, and I don't think he did it.
+And, you know, people always tackle me on the murder in Belize or the accusation of murder in Belize.

 I think they killed his fucking dogs and they framed him.

-I don't absolutely that's what I thought the whole point.
+That's what I thought the whole thing.

-And I said in the book, listen, if I'd genuinely felt 100% this guy had done it, I would have taken a moral judgment and say, Listen, I can't publish this.
+And I said in the book, listen, if I'd genuinely felt 100% this guy had done it, I would have taken a moral judgment and say, listen, I can't publish this.

 I was ready to.